If you’ve gotten yourself into a financial hole for whatever reason and are looking to get out of debt, it’s important to have a plan.

 3. Look Into Refinancing Debt at a Lower Rate

 Next, you might try to see if you can refinance at least some of your debt at a lower interest rate.
 If you have good credit, you may qualify for a credit card that has a low promotional rate on balance transfers for a period of time.
-In many cases, you can even get 0% interest for up to 15 and even as many as 18 months.
+In many cases, you can even get 0% interest for up to 15 months and sometimes longer.

-The important thing to remember is that you should plan to pay off the new card before the promotional period ends or you could end up paying an even higher interest rate on the balance on the new card than you were paying before.
+The important thing to remember is that you should plan to pay off the new card before the promotional period ends or you could end up paying an even higher interest rate on the balance than you were paying before.

 4. Add Debt Payoff as a Line in Your Budget

 Now that you’ve done the legwork to make sure you’re paying as little interest as possible on your debt, you’ll want to revisit that list of debts you created in Step 1.
-If you were able to successfully lower any of your interest rates or open a new card with a balance transfer offer, you’ll want to update your balances, rates and minimum payments and add any new creditors to make sure your list is accurate.
+If you were able to lower any of your interest rates or take advantage of a balance transfer offer, you’ll want to update your balances, rates and minimum payment information and add any new creditors to make sure your list is accurate.

 Once that’s done, you’ll want to make sure that your debt payoff is included as a line item in your family budget.
-If you don’t have a budget, we have a step-by-step guide to doing that here:
+If you don’t have a budget, we have a step-by-step guide to creating one here.

-Your budget will show you how much money you have left over each month to pay against your debt after you account for all of your other expenses.
-This can give you an idea of how long it might take you to pay off your debt at your current rate and how you could shorten that amount of time by cutting some of those expenses, adding some income, or both.
+Your budget will show you how much money you have left each month after paying your expenses: You should use at least some of that money to pay down your debt.
+The worksheet can give you an idea of how long it might take you to pay off your debt at your current rate and how you could shorten that amount of time by cutting some expenses, adding some income, or both.